ahmed-elgihamy/RestaurantsApp-Clean-architecture/README.md

 API Documentation
 The API is documented using Swagger, which provides a detailed overview of all available endpoints.
-You can access the Swagger UI at https://localhost:5001/swagger when the project is running.
+You can access the Swagger UI
-Below is a screenshot of the Swagger API Documentation:

 API Endpoints